Have you noticed a change in your mood lately?

 Do colder and darker months seem harder to bare?

 Does this happen every year around the same time?

 Seasonal Affective Disorder (SAD) is a type of depression that comes and goes with the seasons, typically starting in the late fall and early winter and going away during the spring and summer.
 Depressive episodes linked to the summer can occur, but are much less common than winter episodes of SAD.

 If you are suffering from seasonal affective disorder, you may not even recognize it.
 But thankfully, there are tips to help you handle it if it’s present.

 Prevention is key.
 While we cannot control the timing and change of the season, we can make sure that we are prepared when the change comes.
 Mood lighting lamps can be purchased inexpensively on Amazon and work wonders for combating the darker seasons by improving melanin production and increasing metabolism.

-If money is not an issue, plan a vacation to a destination that will provide you with beautiful beaches and sunlight that you miss in darker seasons.
+If money is not an issue, plan a vacation for to a destination that will provide you with beautiful beaches and sunlight that you miss in darker seasons.
 Cheap Caribbean, will allow you to enter into payment plans for vacations for up to one year in advance.
 While you are still waiting on your vacation, you can challenge the

 symptoms of SAD by focusing on the anticipation of your upcoming vacation.

 SAD is a very serious condition and if not treated, could lead to further complications.
-If you think might be suffering from SAD, schedule your free 15 minute consultation today.
+If you think you might be suffering from SAD, schedule your free 15 minute consultation today.